an-sh/chat-service/README.md

 API consists of public methods of the following classes:

 - Class: `ServerMessages` - represents socket.io messages sent from a server to a client.
-No client reply is requered.
+No client reply is required.
 - Class: `UserCommands` - represents socket.io messages sent from a client to a server.
 Server will send back a socket.io ack reply with (error, data) arguments.